DaniMori/rproj-template/README.md

 - Link to the [original
   license](https://creativecommons.org/licenses/by/4.0/) and give
-  appropriate credit; please do so by including the following in the “License” section of your project:
+  appropriate credit; please do so by including the following in the “License” section of the README.md file in your own project:

   > This project makes use of the
   > [rproj-template](https://github.com/DaniMori/rproj-template) Github